 Radial vs angular cartridge

-Two types of cartridge bearings have become popular: radial and angular contact.
+Two types of cartridge bearings are commonly used in bikes: radial and angular contact.

-Subsequently, they sacrifice a small amount of performance because forces within the moving parts usually have a non-radial vector associated.
+Subsequently, they sacrifice a small amount of performance because forces within these moving parts usually have a non-radial vector associated.
 As a result, they have to compensate with decreased tolerances.

 In short, there’s less precision associated with radial cartridge systems.
 As such, they don’t have any directional application — there is no inside or outside.